 - Learn about communication styles like DISC.

-- Improve your presentation skills, to big and small audiences alike.
-(Consider joining Toastmasters.)
+- Improve your presentation skills, to large and small audiences alike.
+(Consider joining Toastmasters!)

 - Improve your writing skills.
 (Get coaching from people you respect.
 Technical writers are always good allies.)

 In our fast-paced world, it’s easy to focus on business or technology and forget the people behind it.
 People build products for people.
 In that sense, building solid relationships is the key to success.
 Networking, team building, and creating rapport with our peers and executives is not a luxury.
 It’s a requirement.

 Product Managers are often the hub between multiple internal and external groups with different backgrounds and motivations.
 Building strong personal relationships not only makes it easier to get the job done, but it’s also a better way to live your life.
 I recommend books like How to Win Friends and Influence People by Dale Carnegie or Emotional Intelligence by Daniel Goleman.